matsola/biofertilizer-report/casestudy.md

 The participants has had a good experience using the biofertilizer overall.
 It's easy to prepare and apply.

+One factor that could question the validity of the case study is that the producers had a pretty good idea about which substances were the biofertilizer and the control.
+However, _Timmervikens skafferi_ and _Vävra Köksträdgård_ took measures to minimize the risk of compromising the case study.

-_Branseröd Gård_ and _Timmervikens skafferi_ has had good results, comparing the yields from experiment bed and control bed (the other two did not compare/could not measure yield).
+_Branseröd Gård_ and _Timmervikens skafferi_ measured yield and they recorded experiment bed and control bed (the other two did not compare/could not measure yield).

+In the end, yield differences will always exist between any two beds.
+Therefore, to conclude that the biofertilizer is the cause of the yield increase, a new, more extensive case study (involving more producers) probably needs to be performed that includes yield as one parameter.

 ## Conclusion

-The case study was unable to differentiate between the control and experimental beds in terms of the selected indicators in the case study.
+The case study was unable to differentiate between the control and experimental beds in terms of the selected indicators (soil, leaf, crop and BRIX).

-Nevertheless, the participants of the study was positive to the use of the biofertilizer and the two participants that measured yield saw increases (300% and 10%).
-But if this is solely a consequence the biofertilizer or differences between control and experiment bed can not concluded.
+The study participants were positive to the use of the biofertilizer, and the two participants that measured yield saw increases (300% and 10%).
+However, if this is a consequence of the biofertilizer or other factors can not be concluded.

 There are many possible explanations for the result, and further research is required to be able to conclude the biofertilizers effectivness.